NoMore201/playmaker/README.md

 ## Usage

-Just clone this repo and start the application
+Install static client dependencies (requires `make` and `npm`), then just clone this repo and start the application

 ```
+make install
 python3 playmaker.py
 ```